kizunanocoin/docs/docs/commands/rpc-protocol.md

 _version 10.0+_

 You can (and should) specify a **unique** id for each spend to provide [idempotency](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning).
-That means that if you call `send` two times with the same id, the second request won't send any additional Nano, and will return the first block instead.
+That means that if you call `send` two times with the same id, the second request won't send any additional KIZUNANO COIN, and will return the first block instead.
 The id can be any string. **This may be a required parameter in the future.**

 If you accidentally reuse an id, the send will not go through (it will be seen as a duplicate request), so make sure your ids are unique!
 They must be unique per node, and are not segregated per wallet.